0%

 How many horses do you ride on an average day at home?

+When all the horses are in work, it’s between 6 – 10 horses a day.
+It quietens down over the winter when some of the horses are having a break in the field.
+And what about riding fitness, do you do anything out of the saddle?
 In January and February, I will really pick up my fitness ahead of the season.
 I enjoy gym work, cycling and swimming.
 I hit the gym hard last winter during lockdown and the difference at the start of the season this year was noticeable, I felt really strong at spring events.
-Once the event season starts in March, time for extra fitness is limited but I’ve noticed I carry my fitness well.
-Stretching has become a key part of my routine and I’ll stretch out three/four times a week to keep limber.
+Once the event season starts in March , time for extra fitness is limited but I’ve noticed I carry my fitness well.
+Stretching has become a key part of my routine and I’ll stretch ou t three/four times a week to keep limber.
 I try to do it in the lorry at events too as I’ve found that has really helped me.

 Are you a healthy eater?

 I try to be yes!
-It’s often porridge for breakfast, a wrap and fruit for lunch then for dinner Gary and I do Hello Fresh meals.
-I enjoy the odd coffee throughout the day and would be partial to having a chocolate digestive biscuit with it.
+It’s often porridge for breakfast, a wrap and fruit for lunch then for dinner Gary and I do Hello Fresh meals .
+I enjoy the odd coffee throughout the day and would be partial to hav ing a chocolate digestive biscuit with it.

 Talking of Gary, congratulations on your recent engagement!
 How did you meet and is he horsey?